-NHS 111 services can now refer patients to community pharmacies through the Community Pharmacy Referral System (CPRS) pilot which goes live on the 4th December 2017.
+NHS 111 services can now refer patients to community pharmacies through the Community Pharmacy Referral Service (CPRS) pilot which goes live on the 4th December 2017.
+This is a North East local enhances service (a digital minor illness referral service project) with a current end date of 31st March 2018.
 This should make urgent services for low acuity patients more accessible, and promote the self care message.